cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 I introduced the concept of academic or bibliographic databases in [section 3.1](3a-information-sources-resources.html).
 These databases offer a number of unique advantages over search engines, and some disadvantages, too.
-The main advantages are that databases offer specialized collections on a variety of topics;
+The main advantages are that databases offer specialized, extensive collections on a variety of topics.
-these collections are usually invisible to search engines, which means that if we use the web only, we miss out on important information; and they provide greater control over the search process.
+Furthermore, these collections are usually invisible to search engines, which means that if we use the web only, we miss out on important information.
+Another advantage is that they provide greater control over the search process.
-The main disadvantages are they require more time to learn to use them well, there are many databases to choose from (and to find), they have their own user interfaces, and they are often only accessible via a library.
+The main disadvantages are they require more time to learn to use them well, there are many databases to choose from (and to find), they have their own user interfaces, which requires additional learning, and they are often only accessible via a library.

 > Many databases are only accessible via a library because a library pays to use them.
 > Google and other search engines operate on different revenue models, like serving ads,